 Code obfuscation has become a vital tool to protect, for example, intellectual property against competitors.
 In general, it attempts to impede program understanding by making the to-be-protected program more complex.
-As a consequence, a human analyst who still aims to reason about the obfuscated code has to overcome this barrier by transforming it into a representation that is easier to understand.
+As a consequence, a human analyst reasoning about the obfuscated code has to overcome this barrier by transforming it into a representation that is easier to understand.

-In this training, we get to know state-of-the-art code obfuscation techniques and have a look at how these complicate reverse engineering.
-Afterwards, we gradually become familiar with different deobfuscation techniques and use them to break obfuscation schemes in hands-on sessions.
+In this training, we get to know state-of-the-art code obfuscation techniques and look at how these complicate reverse engineering.
+Afterwards, we gradually familiarize ourselves with different deobfuscation techniques and use them to break obfuscation schemes in hands-on sessions.
 Thereby, participants will deepen their knowledge of program analysis and learn when and how (not) to use different techniques.

 First, we have a look at important code obfuscation techniques and discuss how to attack them.
-Afterwards, we analyze a virtual machine-based (VM-based) obfuscation scheme, learn VM hardening techniques and see how to deal with them.
+Afterwards, we analyze a virtual machine-based (VM-based) obfuscation scheme, learn about VM hardening techniques and how to tackle them.

 In the second part, we cover SMT-based program analysis.
 In detail, students learn how to solve program analysis problems with SMT solvers, how to prove characteristics of code, how to deobfuscate mixed Boolean-Arithmetic and how to break weak cryptography.

-The last part covers program synthesis, an approach that learns the code's semantics based on its input-output behavior.
-We explore how to collect input-output pairs; then, we use program synthesis to deobfuscate mixed Boolean-Arithmetic and learn the semantics of VM instruction handlers.
+The last part covers program synthesis, an approach to simplify code based on its semantic behavior.
+After collecting input-output pairs from binary code, we not only learn how to simplify large expression trees, but also how we can verify the correctness of simplifications.
+Then, we use program synthesis to deobfuscate mixed Boolean-Arithmetic and learn the semantics of VM instruction handlers.

 Note that the training focuses on hands-on sessions.
 While some lecture parts provide an understanding of when to use which method, various hands-on sessions teach how to use them to build custom purpose tools for one-off problems.
 The trainer actively supports the students to successfully solve the given tasks.
 After a task is completed, we discuss different solutions in class.
 Furthermore, students receive detailed reference solutions that can be used during and after the course.